 An Italian scientist, Professor Marco Vinceti with the Universita di Modena e Reggio Emilia, has found similar results in his own separate research.
 Dr. Hemon in Paris explained that benzene is a long-known carcinogen for adults, but that researchers are still learning about how benzene exposure affects children.

-The lawyers at Waters Kraus & Paul have been representing people who have been sickened by toxic exposures for more than twenty years.
+The lawyers at Waters Kraus Paul & Siegel have been representing people who have been sickened by toxic exposures for more than twenty years.
 Have you or a loved one been exposed to benzene and been diagnosed with acute myeloid leukemia (AML) or myelodysplastic syndrome?
 If so, call us at 800.226.9880 to speak with our benzene and childhood cancer lawyers, like Scott Frost and Kevin Loew in our California office, to learn more about how we can assist you with a benzene lawsuit.